Shawn Michaels: National Wrestling Alliance (1984–1985)

-Hickenbottom began to train under Mexican professional wrestler Jose Lothario.
+Hickenbottom began to train under Mexican professional wrestler José Lothario.
 During his training, Hickenbottom adopted the ring name, "Shawn Michaels".
 After his training with Lothario, he debuted as Shawn Michaels with the National Wrestling Alliance's (NWA) Mid-South Wrestling territory on October 16, 1984, against Art Crews, losing to Crews via swinging neckbreaker.
 Michaels's performance in his debut match impressed many veterans, including Terry Taylor.
-Michaels made his televised debut on October 20, 1984 teaming with Jim Hornet in a losing effort against the tag team of Hercules Harnendez and "Dr.Death" Steve Williams.
+Michaels made his televised debut on October 20, 1984, teaming with Jim Hornet in a losing effort against the tag team of Hercules Hernandez and "Dr. Death" Steve Williams.

 In January 1985, he debuted for World Class Championship Wrestling (WCCW), the NWA territory in Dallas, Texas.
 In April 1985, Michaels went to work for another NWA territory in Kansas City called Central States Wrestling.
 There, he and tag team partner Marty Jannetty defeated The Batten Twins for the NWA Central States Tag Team Championship, later losing it back to the Battens.